chesshacker/chesshacker.github.io/index.md

 ---
 layout: default
+hero: "I love helping people solve challenging problems in innovative ways."
 quote: "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful."
 cite: "Albert Schweitzer"
 ---

-<p class="lead" markdown="1">I love helping people solve challenging problems in
-innovative ways.</p>

 I have over 17 years of experience helping people solve problems through software.
 I enjoy working with teams to figure out the bigger picture and then